Korean Grammar Point

 Key Takeaways

-• Meaning: ~려고 하다 is used to express intention or plans.
+• ~려고 하다 is used to express an intention or plan to perform an action.

 Quick Recap Quiz